 Assets in this category are measured at fair value with gains or losses recognised in profit or loss.
-The fair values of derivative financial instruments are determined by reference to active market transactions or using a valuation technique where no active market exists.
+The fair values of financial assets in this category are determined by reference to active market transactions or using a valuation technique where no active market exists.